ajaxray/docker-compose-laravel/README.md

 Ready made development environment for Laravel 6.x using docker-compose.

 Don't spent hours managing dependencies anymore.
-Just docker, docker-compose and git - your laravel project will be up and running in minutes!
+Just docker-compose and git - your laravel project will be up and running in minutes!

 What's Included?
 ------------------------